helenphan0/capstone1/readme.md

 ![](img/itemdesc.png)

+Users can fine tune the youtube tutorials by adding the tags from the item's Etsy listing to generate a new youtube tutorial search.

 # Technology

-- This site uses HTML and CSS to present its contents in an attractive and responsive theme appealing to its constituents.
+- This site uses HTML and CSS to present its contents in an attractive and responsive theme.
 - This site also utilizes JavaScript and jQuery to retrieve data from both Etsy's and YouTube's APIs via AJAX.